But that’s changing very quickly now as monitors are growing larger while prices remain the same, and even drop.

 All in all, this is a very attractive monitor.
 It doesn’t wobble around like many larger sized displays, and it appears to be well-built and durable.

-Click here to read more about the HP Pavilion 27xw 27-in IPS LED Backlit Monitor at Amazon, including hundreds of overwhelmingly positive user reviews.
+Click here to read more about the HP Pavilion 27xw 27-in IPS LED Backlit Monitor at Amazon, including over 1,000 overwhelmingly positive user reviews.

 Note: The links in this post are affiliate links.